Jamiroquai: 1996–2000: Travelling Without Moving, peak of fame and Synkronized

-2001–2016: A Funk Odyssey–Rock Dust Light Star
+2001–2009: A Funk Odyssey, Dynamite and subsequent activities

 The group issued their follow-up, A Funk Odyssey, a disco record exploring Latin music influences, in 2001.
 It introduced guitarist Rob Harris, whose playing in the album "melts seductively into a mix that occasionally incorporates lavish orchestration", according to Jim Abbot of Orlando Sentinel.
-Slant Magazine's Sal Cinquemani claimed: "Like its predecessors, Odyssey mixes self-samplage with Jamiroquai’s now-signature robo-funk."
+Slant Magazine's Sal Cinquemani claimed: "Like its predecessors, Odyssey mixes self-samplage with Jamiroquai's now-signature robo-funk."
 The album topped the chart in the UK.
 In the US, under Epic Records, it reached number 44 in the US Billboard 200.
 It was the last album to feature Smith, who left the band in the following year to spend more time with his family.

-Their sixth album, Dynamite, was released in 2005 and reached number 3 in the UK; Rashod D. Ollison of The Baltimore Sun said the album "boasts a harder digital edge ...
+Their sixth album, Dynamite, was released in 2005 and reached number 3 in the UK; in the same year, Paul Turner replaced Fyffe as the band's new bassist.
+Rashod D. Ollison of The Baltimore Sun said the album "boasts a harder digital edge ...
 With heavier beats, manipulated guitar lines and odd digital textures, Dynamite is less organic than Jamiroquai's other efforts".
 Its tracks "Feels Just Like It Should" and "Love Blind" were characterised as "[having] a fatter, dirtier sound than usual".
 In 2006, Kay's contract with Sony ended, which led to the issue of the band's greatest hits collection, High Times: Singles 1992–2006.
 It charted at number one in the UK after its first week of release.
 The following year, Jamiroquai performed at the Gig in the Sky, a concert held on a private Boeing 757 in association with Sony Ericsson.
 The band thus currently hold the Guinness World Record for "fastest concert", performed on the aircraft whilst travelling at 1,017 km/h (632 mph).

+2010–2019: Rock Dust Light Star and Automaton

 Rock Dust Light Star was released in 2010 under Mercury Records, where it charted at number 7 in the UK.
 Kay considered the album as "a real band record" that "capture[s] the flow of our live performances".
 Critics have seen this as a return to their organic funk and soul style, as it forgoes "the electro textures that followed the band into the new millennium", according to Luke Winkie of MusicOMH.
 It also has a sound Thomas H. Green of The Telegraph described as "Californian Seventies funk rock".